2019 Los Angeles Rams season: Week 17: vs. Arizona Cardinals

 The Rams avoided the mistakes that had plagued them the entire season to end 2019 with a victory in the team's final game played at the Los Angeles Memorial Coliseum.
 Quarterback Jared Goff passed for 319 yards and three touchdowns to three different receivers.
 Running back Malcolm Brown added the other Rams touchdown, while kicker Greg Zuerlein converted a 47-yard field goal on L.A.'s opening drive.
 Punter Johnny Hekker punted four times and had three downed inside the 20, a performance which earned him NFC Special Teams Player of the Week honors for Week 17.
 Safety Eric Weddle had seven tackles to lead the Rams on defense.
 Safety Taylor Rapp and cornerback Darious Williams both had interceptions of Cardinals rookie quarterback Kyler Murray, who also lost two fumbles (one recovered by Rapp, the other by linebacker Cory Littleton) as the Rams recorded their sixth straight win versus Arizona.
-With the victory the Rams finished 9-7, an identical record to the 1979 season, when the Rams last bade farewell to the Coliseum (losing their final game at home 29-14 to New Orleans).
+With the victory the Rams finished 9–7, an identical record to the 1979 season, when the Rams last bade farewell to the Coliseum (losing their final game at home 29–14 to New Orleans).
 In their four-year return, the Rams finished with a 16–15 record at the venue (including playoffs).
-After starting 4-11 the first two seasons (including a playoff loss in 2017 to the Atlanta Falcons), the Rams went 12-4 their final two years at home (including their 2018 win against the Dallas Cowboys in the Divisional Round of the playoffs), with a 4–3 mark in 2019.
-A special logo noting the Rams' history at the Coliseum was worn by Rams players for the game and also was painted at midfield along with classic blue and yellow patterns in the end zone reflecting the team's past in the stadium, which it called home for 38 total seasons.
+After starting 4-11 the first two seasons (including a playoff loss in 2017 to the Atlanta Falcons), the Rams went 12-4 their final two years at home (including their 2018 win against the Dallas Cowboys in the divisional round of the playoffs), including a 4–3 mark in 2019.
+A special logo noting the Rams' history at the Coliseum was worn by Rams players for the game and also painted at midfield along with classic blue and yellow patterns in the end zone reflecting the team's past in the stadium, which it called home for 38 total seasons.